blueimp/JavaScript-Load-Image/README.md

 ### Exif parser

-If you include the Load Image Exif Parser extension, the argument passed to the callback for `parseMetaData` will contain the additional properties if Exif data could be found in the given image:
+If you include the Load Image Exif Parser extension, the argument passed to the callback for `parseMetaData` will contain the following additional properties if Exif data could be found in the given image:

 - `exif`: The parsed Exif tags
 - `exifOffsets`: The parsed Exif tag offsets